Tribal Court

 BAIL BOND NOTICE

-Criminal Rule 5 of the Pueblo of Santa Ana Rules of Procedure for the Contemporary Court, adopted by Resolution No. 07-R-54, creates the authority for the Pueblo of Santa Ana Contemporary Courts to set and post bail or bond and conditions of release as it deems appropriate, fair and just.
+Criminal Rule 6-3-401 of the Pueblo of Santa Ana (PSA) Rules of Procedure for the Contemporary Court, adopted by Resolution No. 2022-R-39, creates the authority for the Pueblo of Santa Ana Contemporary Courts to set and post bail or bond and conditions of release as it deems appropriate, fair, and just.
 Pursuant to this authority, the Court hereby sets a schedule for the amount of bail for traffic offenses and other offenses that are cited into the Pueblo of Santa Ana Contemporary Court.
 Such bail schedules shall not govern when a person charged appears before the Pueblo of Santa Ana Court, or when the defendant’s case is reviewed by the Court.
-The bail schedules are advisory only, and the Court may raise, lower or eliminate the bail amount at the Court’s discretion, based upon the circumstances of that particular case.
+The bail schedules are advisory only, and the Court may raise, lower, or eliminate the bail amount at the Court’s discretion, based upon the circumstances of that particular case.

 Unless the Pueblo of Santa Ana Court has issued a countervailing order, the bail bond for specific alleged offenses pending arraignment or trial shall be as outlined below: